 Pump & Dump

-A commonly used term that describes the scenario where a group of individuals comes together with the intent of inflating the price of a crypto coin (very often a smaller coin with more controllable parameters) through information without any factual basis.
-As soon as the demand for this particular coin increases, these individuals sell their coins at highly inflated prices.
+A pump and dump will happen when a group of individuals comes together to inflate the price of a crypto coin.
+It is usually a smaller coin with more controllable parameters and achieved through information without any factual basis.
+As soon as the demand for this particular coin increases, these individuals sell off their coins at highly inflated prices.

-A token is not a crypto coin since it is not mined, It is a unit of value that exists within the blockchain ecosystem.
-We’ve delved deep into the topic of tokens and coins in our Coins vs Tokens: Understanding the Difference.
+The main difference between a token and a crypto coin is that a crypto coin is mined.
+A token is a unit of value that exists within the blockchain ecosystem.
+We’ve delved deeper into the topic, and you can read more in our blog Coins vs Tokens: Understanding the Difference.

 Your crypto wallet is the virtual space where you store your crypto coins.
 Just like a physical wallet contains your coins and banknotes, your virtual one keeps all your digital assets in one convenient place.

 The exciting thing about the crypto market is that it is a dynamic scene that is continuously evolving.
-So, expect more slang words and terms to emerge as the market expands and permeates more aspects of everyday life.
+So, expect more crypto slang words and acronyms to emerge as the market expands and permeates more aspects of everyday life.